Showing posts with label Arts and Cultural Heritage. Show all posts

 What makes British Columbia beautiful is its stunning views of landscapes and seascapes.
 In Metro Vancouver, there's a place to see the natural grandeur of a city by the sea.

-It's the City of White Rock -- about 45 km.
-South of downtown Vancouver, and just 10 mins.
-Drive from the Peace Arch, where the US-Canada border is located.
+It's the City of White Rock, about 45 km south of downtown Vancouver and just 10 10-minute drive from the Peace Arch, where the US-Canada border is located.

 What's significant about this place is its rich history as a fishing village and where it got its name.
 It's a literal white rock!
-A huge rock was carried away by glaciers to the South of the metro during the last glacial age period.
+Glaciers carried away a massive rock to the South of the metro during the last glacial age period.
 It's also where Canada's longest pier is located, so people get to walk on a long and unique wooden structure originally built in 1914.

-Walking down the steep hill heading to the main street is a magnificent view of Semiahmoo bay.
-There you can see beautiful houses on a hill overlooking the sea.
-Such a scenic view of the horizon on a sunny weekend.
+Walking down the steep hill to the main street, you will be rewarded with a magnificent view of Semiahmoo Bay.
+There, you can see beautiful houses on a hill overlooking the sea—such a scenic view of the horizon on a sunny weekend.

-Approaching the main street is an ideal promenade place for fitness and sightseeing.
-We see people walk, jog, dine at a table, sit on benches, and simply take a deep breath to rejuvenate the body, mind, and soul.
+Approaching the main street is an ideal promenade for fitness and sightseeing.
+People walk, jog, dine at a table, sit on benches, and simply take a deep breath to rejuvenate the body, mind, and soul.

 Just a few meters walk, and you'll be welcomed to enter the elevated wooden structure of the pier, a fantastic landmark about 470 meters long.
 It's where individuals, couples, and families stroll and enjoy the natural scenery.
 The majestic mountains, the flying seagulls, and the long stretch of beaches make it a relaxing place to unwind.